Zurcher Kantonalbank Zurich Cantonalbank Acquires 1,887 Shares of SPX Co. (NYSE:SPXC)

-Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in SPX Co.
-(NYSE:SPXC – Get Rating) by 40.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in SPX Co.
+(NYSE:SPXC – Get Rating) by 40.8% in the fourth quarter, according to the company in its most recent filing with the SEC.
 The fund owned 6,509 shares of the company’s stock after acquiring an additional 1,887 shares during the quarter.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in SPX were worth $388,000 as of its most recent SEC filing.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in SPX were worth $388,000 at the end of the most recent quarter.

-A number of other hedge funds have also made changes to their positions in the business.
-Arizona State Retirement System boosted its stake in SPX by 1.3% in the third quarter.
-Arizona State Retirement System now owns 12,327 shares of the company’s stock valued at $659,000 after acquiring an additional 154 shares during the last quarter.
-Louisiana State Employees Retirement System boosted its position in shares of SPX by 0.9% during the fourth quarter.
-Louisiana State Employees Retirement System now owns 22,000 shares of the company’s stock worth $1,313,000 after purchasing an additional 200 shares in the last quarter.
-Captrust Financial Advisors boosted its position in shares of SPX by 9.5% during the third quarter.
-Captrust Financial Advisors now owns 2,671 shares of the company’s stock worth $143,000 after purchasing an additional 231 shares in the last quarter.
-Oppenheimer Asset Management Inc. boosted its position in shares of SPX by 6.8% during the third quarter.
-Oppenheimer Asset Management Inc. now owns 4,787 shares of the company’s stock worth $256,000 after purchasing an additional 305 shares in the last quarter.
-Finally, Synovus Financial Corp boosted its position in shares of SPX by 3.5% during the third quarter.
-Synovus Financial Corp now owns 11,183 shares of the company’s stock worth $602,000 after purchasing an additional 373 shares in the last quarter.
-90.51% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Spire Wealth Management bought a new stake in shares of SPX in the 4th quarter worth approximately $40,000.
+Point72 Hong Kong Ltd bought a new stake in shares of SPX in the 3rd quarter worth approximately $47,000.
+Dark Forest Capital Management LP bought a new stake in shares of SPX in the 3rd quarter worth approximately $93,000.
+Wilen Investment Management CORP. bought a new stake in shares of SPX in the 3rd quarter worth approximately $101,000.
+Finally, Captrust Financial Advisors lifted its holdings in shares of SPX by 9.5% in the 3rd quarter.
+Captrust Financial Advisors now owns 2,671 shares of the company’s stock worth $143,000 after acquiring an additional 231 shares during the last quarter.
+Hedge funds and other institutional investors own 90.51% of the company’s stock.

-SPXC has been the topic of a number of recent analyst reports.
-TheStreet cut shares of SPX from a “b-” rating to a “c” rating in a research report on Monday, March 21st.
-Zacks Investment Research raised shares of SPX from a “sell” rating to a “hold” rating in a research report on Tuesday, March 1st.
-Finally, StockNews.com assumed coverage on shares of SPX in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $70.00.
+A number of equities research analysts recently commented on SPXC shares.
+TheStreet lowered shares of SPX from a “b-” rating to a “c” rating in a report on Monday, March 21st.
+Zacks Investment Research upgraded shares of SPX from a “sell” rating to a “hold” rating in a report on Tuesday, March 1st.
+Finally, StockNews.com started coverage on shares of SPX in a report on Thursday, March 31st.
+They set a “hold” rating for the company.
+Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $70.00.

+SPX (NYSE:SPXC – Get Rating) last released its earnings results on Wednesday, February 23rd.
+The company reported $0.88 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.84 by $0.04.
+The firm had revenue of $350.00 million for the quarter, compared to the consensus estimate of $357.08 million.
+SPX had a net margin of 31.99% and a return on equity of 12.88%.
+The company’s revenue was up .5% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.89 EPS.
+Analysts predict that SPX Co. will post 2.68 EPS for the current fiscal year.

 SPX Company Profile (Get Rating)